-In my off-time I’ve been studying to sit the AWS DevOps Engineer Professional Certification (exam blueprints can be found here).
-I have the SysOps Associate Certification and I wanted to keep pushing and learn as much as I can about the worlds leading cloud platform.
-Finally last Monday I sat the exam and passed!
+In my off-time I’ve been studying for the AWS DevOps Engineer Professional Certification (exam blueprints can be found here).
+I have the SysOps Associate Certification and I wanted to keep pushing and learn as much as I could about the world’s leading cloud platform.
+Finally, last Monday I sat the exam and passed!
 Given this I’ll go over my exam preparation and tips, the impressions I had of it and hopefully yield some useful insights for anyone in preparation mode for this exam.

 My AWS Background

 I have roughly four years experience in AWS, my first use case for the platform was Elastic Map Reduce, where I set up Hadoop clusters to run Apache Pig scripts for a recommender engine.
 In those four years I, like most, have used services based on the commercial need at the time; EC2/RDS/Route 53 for hosting then got more sophisticated with Cloudformation, caching etc. AWS has evolved enormously in that time and it’s difficult not to stick with the toolset you know works, even when a better fit tool is released.
 With AWS it is obviously valuable to seek external courses to push yourself out of just using the standard patterns.
 Once you’ve expanded your knowledge you then use certification as a means of validating what you know.
 The combination of hands-on experience and study is a must to pass this certification, you really need be using what you’ve studied before sitting the exam.

 As a first step for getting ready, make sure you’re on the same page as everyone else in terms of how you are leveraging AWS.
 To do this I used the following courses: